Instructors

 He received the Ramiro Guerra Award in 2016 for Best Folkloric Dance Performance in Cuba, as well as the National Choreography and Best Show Award in 2018–2019 for his work Patakkin.
 Emilio has participated as a workshop leader and jury member in international dance events and festivals across various countries.

-West African (Guinean Dance)
+West African (Malian)

 New Orleans Bounce